edu-santiago/steam-review-prediction-ml-shap/README.md

 4. **Feature engineering**: More sophisticated tag interactions and feature combinations
 5. **Deep learning**: Explore neural network architectures for this task

-## References

-This project is based on research presented in:
-> **Feature Importance of Machine Learning Models Applied to Elden Ring Reviews and User Gaming History**
->
-> Eduardo N. S. Ramos
-> Departamento de Engenharia Elétrica, PUC-RJ

-For the full academic paper, see `Template_SBC/template-latex/sbc-template.tex`

 ## Author

 **Eduardo N. S. Ramos**